alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Defines a fast little word for adding 1 to the top of the stack, the opposite word is SUBS.

-Take a look though your app and if you find some common patterns, define some of these to speed it up.

 ### Slicing a string